ATerskin/web-template/README.md

 # ADDITIONS:

-Created a music tab, that has an embeded youtube video to a live dj set
+Added a music tab, that has an embeded youtube video to a live dj set